Felixel42/Printer-Pi-DCP-115C/README.md

 * **female-female jumper wires**, to connect the Pi with sender and receiver

 ### Prerequisites
-* Raspberry Pi is running with an actual version of Raspbian Jessie and is connected to internet and your local network.
+* Your Raspberry Pi is running with an actual version of Raspbian Jessie, is connected to the internet and your local network.
+*
+  *

+## Usage

+## Contributing/Support
+If you have any additions or problems with this guide, just open an issue or send me a pm.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments